mbre777/wurzelradar-app/README.md

 # this is the wurzelradar app

+Prerequisites:
+Install Visual Studio Code
+Install nodejs
+Install npm
+Optional:
+Install Android Studio
+Install Android Emulator

+How to run the app:

+## Get source code

+- create a local folder on your disc
+- open command prompt and change directory to newly created folder
-- clone the repository
+- run "git clone https://github.com/mbre777/wurzelradar-app.git ." in folder

+## Run visual studio code

+- open visual studio code
 - open folder in visual studio code
-- open new terminal window
+- open a new terminal (terminal - new terminal)
-- run yarn (you need to have yarn installed)
+- run "npm install"
-- run yarn expo start
+- run "npx expo"

-The app is now running in debug mode either use expo app or android emulator to run the app
+## Run the app

+- Select "a" to open in Android Emulator (needs to be running)
+- or Scan QR Code and run directly on the mobile phone